wlai-lp/faas/README.md

 Run Attach FaaS Debugger from the launch.json.
 The debugger will start and pause at the auto-generated code.
 Use IntelliJ debugger to navigate through your code.

+# Tips
+- you can set config.json and invoke the deployed version in the cloud with local config.json